stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The **10-no_more_js** script finds and delets all js files in directory and subdirectory The **11-directories** script counts directories in current directory The 12-newest_lines script sorts by time and displays the top 10 files
+The **10-no_more_js** script finds and delets all js files in directory and subdirectory The **11-directories** script counts directories in current directory The 12-newest_lines script sorts by time and displays the top 10 files The 13-unique script prints unique files in order